V-Sekai/manuals/71 Decisions/71.14 Proposed 14/20220318-merge-retargeting-pr.md

 ### Describe the status of the issue.

-Superceded by the https://github.com/V-Sekai/V-Sekai.github.io/issues/229 proposal.
+Superseded by the https://github.com/V-Sekai/V-Sekai.github.io/issues/229 proposal.

 ### List the deciders of the issue.